Skip to content

 Note: The term ministry is used here in the broadest possible sense and may relate to both ordained or non-ordained spheres of service/employment.
 Essentially it refers to where you see your talents/skills and abilities being used to support the spiritual well being of others.

-1.5 Review
+1.5 Review for Tutorial

 In preparation for this tutorial you need to have:-